attogram/router/README.md

 ### allow

 `public function allow(string $route, $control)`

 * Allow and set a control for a route
 * $route = a string with the URI list, forward-slash delimited
   * Exact routing:
-    - Home:  '/'
+    * Home:  '/'
-    - Page:  '/foo/bar'
+    * Page:  '/foo/bar'
-      - preceding and trailing slashes are optional, except for top level '/'
+      * preceding and trailing slashes are optional, except for top level '/'
   * Variable routing:
-    - use a question mark to denote a URI segment as a variable
+    * use a question mark to denote a URI segment as a variable
-    - variables are retrieved via $router->getVar(int $index)
+    * variables are retrieved via $router->getVar(int $index)
-    - Examples:
+    * Examples:
-      - '/id/?'
+      * '/id/?'
-      - '/book/?/chapter/?'
+      * '/book/?/chapter/?'
-      - '/foo/?/?/?'
+      * '/foo/?/?/?'
-* $control = anything you want, a string, a closure, an array, an object, an int, a float, whatever!
+* $control = anything you want
+  - a string, a closure, an array, an object, an int, a float, whatever!

 ### match

 `public function match()`

 * Get the control for the current request, or null if no matching request

 ### getVar

 `public function getVar(int $index = 0)`

 * Get a URI segment variable, by index.
 Starting at 0.

 ### getHome